Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: The Controller

 \begin{rem} The last ingredient disqualifying points with a wrong slope has to be adapted for methods with reduced stability properties such as explicit RK methods.
 Indeed, good controllers typically lead to a clustering of points in a work-precision diagram as observed for example in \cite{bleecke2023step}. \end{rem}

 The minimum of the cost function $C_{s}$ is searched using the Bayesian optimization function \code{bayesopt} in \MATLAB \cite{matlabR2023b} with $500$ iterations and the input arguments \code{'IsObjectiveDeterministic'} set to \code{true} as well as \code{'AcquisitionFunctionName'} set to \code{'expected-improvement-per-second-plus'} for a somewhat balanced trade off between exploration and exploitation, followed by a run with another $500$ iterations using the \code{'AcquisitionFunctionName'} set to \code{'probability-of-improvement'} enhancing the local search.
 Since we validate the results by means of plotting the WP diagram, the value $s=1$ is a natural choice here, meaning that there is no safety gap between $\code{\tol}$ and $s\cdot \code{\tol}$ in Figure~\ref{fig:cost}.
+The search of the best set of hyperparameters continues as long as the cost function has improved by more than $10^{-3}$ within the cycle of 1000 iterations.